ICmd-dev/Docs/implementation/2 - Program.md

 ### 2.1.2 Explanation
 Similar to XML nodes, ICmd program is basically the visualization of _nodes_.
 A node can have the following natures:
-- **Node can have properties which stylize and arrange the the node.** If you have ever developed websites, you are familiar with CSS and HTML attributes.
-And properties in ICmd do the same job.
+- **Node can have attributes which stylize and arrange the the node.** If you have ever developed websites, you are familiar with CSS and HTML attributes.
+And attributes in ICmd do the same job.
 - **Node is dependent.** As one of the highlights in ICmd, dependency means what a node behaves depends on other nodes.
 Every attribute of a node is relative to that of another one.
 Based on this, we hold the following statements:
     - **There is only one node as a pivot which does not depend on any other nodes.** In ICmd, the pivot node is the console window.
 Any other nodes depend on it directly or indirectly.
     - **Inheritance, which defines parent nodes and subnodes, is just a fixed set of dependent relations**.
 Fundamentally, there is no concept on subnodes or parent nodes in ICmd's design.
 Since every attribute is relative, it is not necessary to formally hold nodes as a tree.
-We can achieve subnodes by creating them with a fixed set of properties that depend on their parent nodes.
+We can achieve subnodes by creating them with a fixed set of attributes that depend on their parent nodes.
 - **Node is responsive.** Dependency of a node is kept throughout the runtime if there is no manual intervention.
 The relativity of nodes is maintained every moment by introducing responsive framework.
 With this method, it's easy to implement flexible layouts.

 ## 2.2 Attribute